-The last way to prevent breakage is to pay attention to your ingredients and focus on natural products.
+The last way to prevent breakage is to pay attention to your ingredients and focus on using natural products.
 Some products contain ingredients that can be damaging to our hair.
-Constantly using those harmful ingredients can dry out your hair and lead to less elasticity and more breakage.
+Using those harmful ingredients can dry out your hair and lead to less elasticity and more breakage.

 Elasticity is the ‘bounce back’ you have when your curls are stretched and then released.
 If your elasticity is low, this can make your strands more prone to breakage — any tension you put on your hair would cause it to snap easily.